oktaytuncay/Kubernetes/kubernetes.md

 > kubectl create -f pod-definition.yaml

-What we just saw was injection secrets as environment varialbles into the pods.
-There are other way to inject secrets into pods.
+What we just saw was injection secrets as the environment variables into the pods.
+There is another way to inject secrets into pods.

-We can inject a single environment variables;
+We can inject a single environment variable;

 ```properties
 env: